History & Heritage

 Share

-The Museum of the Royal Houses (Museo de las Casas Reales) collects maps, treasure, weapons and other artefacts, mostly dating back to Spanish colonial era.
-Visitors can explore exhibits about Taíno culture, Christopher Columbus’ voyages, slavery, the island’s rum, cocoa, tobacco and sugarcane industries, independence, as well as the real-life pirates of the Caribbean.
+Visitors can explore exhibits about Taíno culture, Christopher Columbus’ voyages, slavery, the island’s rum, cacáo, independence, the sugarcane and Tabaco industries, as well as the real-life pirates of the Caribbean.

 Built in 1505, the building itself was constructed to house the Spanish-appointed governor’s royal court, as well as royal offices like the justice tribunal and treasury for the Spanish colonies, and living quarters for military captains.